koding/kdlearn/guides/permanent-shared-vm/index.md

 ### How do I leave a shared VM?
 1. Click the VM settings for the shared VM and then select "Leave Shared VM" to remove the VM from your Sidebar.![4](4.png)

-> type:tip
-> This feature is only available for accounts with a paid plan (hobbyist, developer or pro level).